-COMSOL launches open-access learning center for Multiphysics modeling
+COMSOL launches open-access learning center for multiphysics modeling

 COMSOL, the developer of the COMSOL Multiphysics simulation software, has introduced a new online resource that provides free and open access to modeling and simulation learning material across all areas of physics.

-The Learning Center currently includes 10 multipart courses, from introductory to advanced concepts.
-The “Getting Started with COMSOL Multiphysics” course covers the fundamentals of using the COMSOL software.
+The Learning Center currently includes ten multipart courses, from introductory to advanced concepts.
+The “Getting Started with COMSOL Multiphysics®” course covers the fundamentals of using the COMSOL® software.
 The exercise files and resources included in that course help users gradually build essential skills and feature both step-by-step and more open-ended examples.
 The course familiarizes learners with the modeling workflow, efficient modeling and simulation techniques, and how to build a simulation application based on a model.

 The multipart courses cover topics such as: